umang1886/umang1886/README.md

 ## About Me

-Hi, I’m Umang Vaghela, a Computer Science Engineering student with a strong interest in Artificial Intelligence and Machine Learning.
+Hi, I’m Umang Vaghela, a Computer Science Engineering student with a strong interest in Artificial Intelligence,Machine Learning and Generative AI.
 I enjoy building practical and real-world applications using AI-driven logic, web technologies, and automation.

 I have hands-on experience with Python, Flask, JavaScript, MySQL, and tools like n8n, Supabase, and APIs.
 I actively participate in hackathons and enjoy turning ideas into fully working products with clean UI and efficient backend logic.